john-see/john-see.github.io/_members/ziying.md

 teaser: >
     I am a final-year BSc Statistical Data Science student at Heriot-Watt University, Malaysia campus.
-    My research interests include Cloud Native Applications, Digital Twin, Software Architecture, and Software Engineering.
+    My research interests include data science and machine learning.
 Currently, I am working on a project that explores new difficulty scoring mechanisms for curriculum learning on data with subjective labels.

 profile:
     name: Yee Zi Ying